Leatherface: The Texas Chainsaw Massacre III: Reception

-Leatherface: Texas Chainsaw Massacre III was critically panned upon its initial release.
+Leatherface: Texas Chainsaw Massacre III was panned by critics upon its initial release.
+Metacritic, which uses a weighted average, assigned the a score of 30 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

-Richard Harrington of The Washington Post blamed the failure of the film on the edits that were made to get the film an R-rating, stating "They shot an X film, but edited it down to an R to satisfy the MPAA ratings board.
-Whether that was just a publicity ploy or not, the lack of hard-core gore in this latest installment is quite noticeable."
+Richard Harrington of The Washington Post blamed the failure of the film on the edits that were made to get the film an R-rating, stating, "They shot an X film, but edited it down to an R to satisfy the MPAA ratings board.
+Whether that was just a publicity ploy or not, the lack of hardcore gore in this latest installment is quite noticeable."

 Chris Parcillian of Film Threat called it "Just another generic slasher flick with nothing beyond the Leatherface connection to recommend it to discerning fans."

 Mark Kermode of Time Out called it "a relentlessly sadistic and worryingly amusing movie, which will entertain and offend in equal measure".

 Michael Wilmington of the Los Angeles Times called it "vapid deja vu".
 Ryan Turek of Shock Till You Drop called the film unremarkable but fondly remembered by horror fans who were starved for theatrical releases.

-Bloody Disgusting rated it 4/5 stars and wrote, "As you may have guessed the movie has its flaws, but besides that I think it’s damn entertaining."
+Bloody Disgusting rated it 4/5 stars and wrote, "As you may have guessed, the movie has its flaws, but besides that I think it’s damn entertaining."

-Leonard Maltin gave the film 1 1/2 out of a possible 4 stars, noting that cuts to the film had severely damaged its overall coherence.
+Leonard Maltin gave the film 1/4 stars, noting that cuts had severely damaged its overall coherence.